 Here are some resources to help you start or improve “buy local” campaigns and broader pro-local business activity in your community, as well as research relevant issues.

-- AMIBA provides a wide array of tools, templates and support for independent business owners and advocates to launch effective public education efforts through a single business or through buy local campaigns; organize group purchasing, marketing and other collaborative work; and advance policy initiatives that favor community-rooted businesses rather than absentee-owned corporations.
+- AMIBA provides a wide array of tools, templates and support for independent business owners and advocates to do effective public education through a single business or through buy local campaigns; organize group purchasing, marketing and other collaborative work; and advance policies that support community-rooted businesses rather than absentee-owned corporations.
+They offer a free primer on developing effective buy local campaigns.
+AMIBA.net.

 Indie Bound is the pro-independent marketing campaign of the American Booksellers Association.